LibertyDSNP/spec/pages/Batches/Overview.md

 # Batches

 The Batches specifications describe how Batches are announced, stored and queried.
+A batch file is made of one type of DSNP message.

 ## File Format